Small Sailboat Sailing Basics

 Now you’ll want to make sure that you are sitting on the side of the boat where the wind is coming over.
 You’ll be opposite the sail (not underneath it).
 This will allow the boat to be balanced on both sides.
 If you don’t follow this important rule, you risk your sailboat flipping over.

 Did you think that’s all there was to it?
 You may have gotten your boat moving, but now it’s time to learn how to make it go in the desired direction.
 This is where we’ll teach you how to steer.
 If you’re checking out your sailboat and thinking your steering wheel is missing, don’t be alarmed.
-Sailboats are generally outfitted with something called a tiller, essentially a pole that acts as a push/pull lever for the rudder of your sailboat.
+Sailboats are generally outfitted with something called a tiller, essentially a pole that acts as a push/pull the lever for the rudder of your sailboat.
 The tricky part is that it’s always moved in the opposite direction that you’ll want the boat to move.
 So, push it left if you want to go right; right if you want to go left.

 It is recommended that you start with very small movements of the tiller until you get more comfortable.
-Being that it’s opposite of driving a car (instead, it’s more like driving in reverse) it’s going to take some getting used to.
+Being that it’s the opposite of driving a car (instead, it’s more like driving in reverse) it’s going to take some getting used to.

 4. Trimming the Sails